Seeking Wh(y)

 How do you raise your children when you don't even know half your story?

-I've put in the work over the years to build lasting friendships, find my community, and be in a family where I am loved for exactly who I am.
-I want to be an advocate for speaking up about mental health, something that is still taboo and stigmatized, especially in the Asian community, because therapy and inner work was my saving grace.
+I've put lots of emotional work over the years, and I want to be an advocate for speaking up about mental health, something that is still stigmatized, especially in the Asian community, because therapy and talking openly about my past were my saving grace.
 This journey is the last piece of the puzzle to healing.

-This January I was laid off right after returning from maternity leave.
+This January, I was laid off 2 weeks after returning from maternity leave.
 It gave me the kick in the a** I needed to finally share my story and jump into this film fully.
-This is the year of the Fire Horse, and as I shed my snake skin (Year of the 🐍 folks, where you at?!), I know it's time to find my father, speak truthfully with my mother, and find the answers I've searched for my whole life.
+It's time to find my father, speak truthfully with my mother, and find the answers I've searched for my whole life.

 The funds from this campaign support Seeking Wh(y)'s first production phase.